 There are some points worthily to be clarified further.
 For instance, in our basic construction of Cartan-Randers spaces we use a background Lorentzian metric $\eta_4$ .
-Lorentzian structures are naturally associated with an universal bound for speed.
+Lorentzian structures are naturally associated with the existence of an universal bound for speed.
 If there is also a maximal covariant proper acceleration, the natural space-time geometry is not a Lorentzian manifold but a higher order geometry [28].
 However, in the construction of the geometry of maximal acceleration, a background Lorentzian metric was considered.
-Thus, in a deeper version of this theory, the Lorentzian structure should be substitute by a higher order geometry.
-Moreover, one hopes to obtain the still underlying Lorentzian structure $\eta_4$ from fundamental principles as causality and locality and not as a background or fundamental structure.
+Thus, in a deeper version of this theory, the Lorentzian structure should be substituted by a higher order geometry.
+However, one can still obtain a Lorentzian structure $\eta_4$ from fundamental principles as causality and locality and not as a background or fundamental structure.
 Therefore, a Lorentzian structure in DCRS should be understood as an element of an intermediate formulation in the way towards a full consistent formulation.

-Another question to be clarified is the relation between the $U{\tau}$ dynamics of the fundamental degrees of freedom and the degrees of freedom used in the phenomenological description of a DCRS given by the Lagrangian densities (7.5).
-Although we have described the phenomenological models compatible with DCRS by associating the general type of Lagrangian density (7.5), it is necessary to have an explicit description of the map
+Another point that needs further clarification is the relation between the $U{\tau}$ dynamics of the microscopic fundamental degrees of freedom and the degrees of freedom used in the phenomenological description of a DCRS given by the Lagrangian densities (7.5).
+Although we have described the phenomenological models compatible with DCRS by associating the general type of Lagrangian density (7.5), it is necessary to have an explicit definition of the map

-$$\{(x^k, y^k), k = 1, ..., 4N\} \to \{\psi_L^B, \psi_R^B, \pi_1^a, \pi_2^b F^C, a = 1, 2, 3, 4; b = 1, 2\}.$$ (8.1)
+$$\{(x^k, y^k), k = 1, ..., 4N\} \to \{\psi_L^B, \psi_R^B, \pi_1^a, \pi_2^b, F^C, a = 1, 2, 3, 4; b = 1, 2\}.$$ (8.1)

-Indeed, there are three different dynamical systems that should be related between each other, in order for having a better predictive power.
-These models are based on the following collections of variables,
+There are three different dynamical systems that should be related between each other, in order to have a better predictive power for the DCRS framework.
+These three dynamical systems are based on the following collections of variables,

-- The fundamental degrees of freedom, determined by the fundamental molecules of a DCRS, - The phenomenological description of the fundamental fields as appearing in the Lagrangian density (7.5), - The degrees of freedom of the Standard Model.
+- The microscopic fundamental degrees of freedom, determined by the fundamental molecules of a DCRS, - The phenomenological description of the fundamental fields as appearing in the Lagrangian density (7.5), - The degrees of freedom of the Standard Model.

 The relation between these three levels in the description of the physical systems should be clarified.
 It is easily recognized the difficulties of this problem, since the number of degrees of freedom in a DCRS is very large compared with the number appearing in the general Lagrangian density (7.5).
-Also, the character effective or phenomenological of the description of DCRS systems by the fields $\{\psi_L^B, \psi_R^B, \pi_1^a, \pi_2^b F^C, a = 1, 2, 3, 4, b = 1, 2\}$ .
 However, the relation between the Lagrangian density (7.5) and the Standard Model Lagrangian should be accessible to field theory methods.
-We have considered two particular examples of Lagrangians, Example 7.2 and Example 7.3.
+We have considered two particular examples of Lagrangian, Example 7.2 and Example 7.3.
 The first one corresponds to the case of a four dimensional (non-linear) sigma model; the second one is a four dimensional supersymmetric non-linear sigma model.
 These two models do not exhaust all the possible Lagrangian models that are possible phenomenological descriptions of DCRS.
 However, other more realistic models for the effective phenomenology of DCRS systems at the fundamental scale could be possible.
-In this process, it will be rather significant the implementation of further symmetries in the Lagrangian density (7.5) and consistency constraints.
+In this process, it will be rather significant the implementation of further symmetries and constraints in the Lagrangian density (7.5).

-Let us remark that it is a direct consequence from our formalism that the external time $\tau$ must be a discrete parameter, in a more exact description of DCRS.
-This is because the external time $\tau$ is determined by processes external quantum system, which determines a clock by regular process of the type:
+Let us remark that it is a direct consequence from our formalism that the external time $\tau$ must be a discrete parameter, in a deeper description of DCRS.
+This is because the external time $\tau$ is determined by processes associated with quantum systems, determines a clock by regular process of the type